The Start, Part 1

 Though such hinting would only make sense under the obligation of producing no

-code.
+side-effects by the FETCH/STORE code.
 Until then we should just keep in

 mind this peculiarity of proxies.